TosbackCgusBridge-Bot/CGUs-versions/Cbc/Privacy Policy.md

 Operating Principles

-All questions related to the interpretation and application of this policy should be directed to the Privacy Coordinator, Marie-Claude Ferland in Ottawa at 613-288-6165.
+All questions related to the interpretation and application of this policy should be directed to the Privacy Coordinator, Stéphanie Duquette in Ottawa at 613-288-6165.

 Third Party Advertising